Australian Inflation Rate: Will It Drop Below 3% In 2024?

 Headline and underlying CPI are two different ways to interpret the price change data collected by the ABS.

 • Headline inflation describes the overall quarterly and year-over-year change in goods and services prices, based on the entire basket of items the ABS uses to calculate price changes.
-This can be distorted by Black Swan events (e.g., when flooding hurt veggie producers, causing a spike in the price of humble lettuce).
+This can be distorted by Black Swan events (e.g., when flooding hurt veggie producers, causing a spike in the price of the humble lettuce).

 • Underlying inflation is based on analytical measures of the CPI, intended to omit or smooth over quarterly price volatility.
 Underlying inflation calculations provided by the ABS include the Trimmed mean and Weighted median.